 The homepage displays the local weather and shows the forecast along with watering schedules.
 If you take a look at the picture of the yard, there's information given about the last watering cycle and when the next one begins.

 What I love about the mobile application of Rachio – and the main reason I consider it a top-notch app – is the cool thing it does before starting the watering cycle.

 Rachio will send a notification to alert you that it'll start a water cycle in a few minutes.
 This way, you won't be showering your guests, and that's a huge plus.
 I've had such ‘guest showering scenarios' with other sprinkler controllers; it goes without saying that it's good to have an alert that helps forestall such situations.

 The homepage of Skydrop's mobile application is detailed and provides a lot of insights.
 It displays all the main features, and there's no need to surf through sections to find what you're looking for.

 Despite the app being informative and well-structured, Skydrop's app is a bit buggy and freezes quite often.

-What we've noticed is that whenever the sprinkler controller starts a watering cycle, the stats become irrelevant and it takes time for it to get back on form.
+We've noticed that whenever the sprinkler controller starts a watering cycle, the stats become irrelevant, and it takes time for it to get back on form.

 We've also had trouble with push notifications, and, for some unknown reason, this feature didn't work as promised.